zuozhenggh/learning-library/developer-library/ords-in-oci/csv-function/csv-function.md

     Successfully created function: csv-to-adw-with-ords-and-fn with fra.ocir.io/mytenancy/livelabsrepo/csv-to-adw-with-ords-and-fn:0.0.68
     ```

 21. With the function deployed, we need to configure some of the parameters needed so that it can find and login to the database.

-Configuring function parameters is in the following syntax"
+    Configuring function parameters is in the following syntax:
     ```
     fn config function <app-name> <function-name> <parameter> <parameter-value>
     ```